DC 7716Hematologic & Lymphatic System38 CFR § 4.117

 A 30% rating requires: Requiring transfusion of platelets or red cells, on average, at least once per 12-month period; or infections recurring, on average, at least once per 12-month period.
 A 100% rating requires: Requiring peripheral blood or bone marrow stem cell transplant; or requiring transfusion of platelets or red cells, on average, at least once every six weeks per 12-month period; or infections recurring, on average, at least once every six weeks per 12-month period.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Aplastic anemia?
+What happens at the C&P exam for Aplastic anemia?

 Get a Personalized Rating Analysis